 What are the best books for getting a teenager into physics?
-Kate Lee, Head of Physics at St Paul's Girls School, recommends books about NASA, space travel, and the Big Bang—and puzzles the question of why it is so hard for young women to stay in physics as a profession.
+Kate Lee, a physics teacher at St Paul's Girls School, recommends books about NASA, space travel, and the Big Bang—and puzzles over the question of why it is so hard for young women to stay in physics as a profession.

 The reason that’s usually given to me is ‘because I want to know how the world works.’
 These students have a strong sense that the world is, at its heart, understandable, and that that there are principles—principles that are both interesting and themselves and have power that can be harnessed for the wellbeing of humanity—that we can use and apply in all sorts of contexts.

 Say you’re flying on an airplane with your mobile phone.
 You might get to a stage where you’re not just happy to look at the sky, snap a picture and say ‘there it is’.
 You want to know the underlying mechanisms of the plane, how it’s built and how it stays in the air.
 These are things that the majority of people throughout human history had no idea about, and they made up all sorts of wonderful stories to “explain” them.
 It’s all just intrinsically fascinating.

 Contrary to the myth of difficulty, I think the attraction for some is that it feels in some ways easier than history, philosophy, or politics—very complicated subjects that don’t necessarily offer solutions to problems.
 I imagine there’s a certain clarity and underlying logic to mathematics and physics: the idea that if you work hard enough it will make sense, even if you have to work for a very long time and ultimately only see part of the overall picture.